usegalaxy-eu/gdpr/src/pages/tos.md

 You may register an account with the Service.
 Your registration data is used so you may persistently store data on the Service and use advanced Galaxy features such as sharing and workflows.
-The operators of the Service will not provide your registration data to any third party, unless required to do so by law.
+The operators of the Service will not provide your registration data to any third party, unless required by law.

 You are responsible for safeguarding the credentials associated with your account and for all activity that occurs under your account.
 You must notify us